Wine routes in Emilia Romagna

 Not to miss

 The city of Faenza, of Roman origins but with a Renaissance touch in the city centre, known all over the world thanks to the production of ceramics; the evocative village of Brisighella, one of the nicest in Italy; Riolo Terme, developed around the ancient Renaissance fortress; Casola Valsenio, that hosts the Giardino Delle Erbe officinali and conservancy area of forgotten fruits.

-We are in the land of piadina flat brad, birthplace of Pellegrino Artusi and the renowned passatelli and cappelletti pasta in broth.
+We are in the land of piadina flat brad, the birthplace of Pellegrino Artusi and the renowned passatelli and cappelletti pasta in broth.
 The panorama indulges on the gentle hills and its tiny medieval villages, leaving the via Emilia at the back.
 An authentic experience, that relies on its deep connection with great food and great wine.
 As in Strada dei Vini dei Colli di Faenza, the king(s) of wine production are Sangiovese and Albana, accompanied by Trebbiano, Cagnina and Pagadebit.

 Castrocaro and its famous baths; Terra del Sole, the “ideal city” built in 1564 by the Medici family; Predappio and its interesting city centre ad the typical architecture dating back to the ’30s; Forlimpopoli and the fortress – one of the best preserved in the entire Romagna; Bertinoro, the “city of wine” and capital city of hospitality; the medieval village Longiano; Cesena, in the shape of the Malatesta family, from its walls to the Rocca.